 Longtail boat prices

 One way to Pai Plong, Ton Sai or West Railay / Phra Nang Beach: 100 Baht per person.
-Minimum 6 people required, or pay 600 Baht to charter the boat.
+Minimum 8 people required, or pay 800 Baht to charter the boat.
+After 6pm, prices increase to 150 Baht per person / one way.

 Return from Ao Nang to:

 You can also charter a boat with driver for your own use (not sharing with other passengers); buy tickets at the same booth.
-The prices are for maximum 6 adults, for more you will pay extra.
+The prices are for a 4 – 7 hour charter, with up to 6 adults, for more you will pay extra.

-Chicken, Tub, Poda Island and Phra Nang beach: 2200 Baht (local islands + Railay)
+Chicken, Tub, Mor, Poda Island and Phra Nang beach (4 Islands + Railay), full day: 2200 Baht

-Longtail boats can also be found at Nopparat Thara; Chao Fah pier in Krabi Town; Klong Muang; and Railay.
+Longtail boats can also be found at Nopparat Thara; Chao Fah pier in Krabi Town; Klong Muang; Ton Sai Beach; and Railay.
 Prices may vary slightly from those in Ao Nang, depending on how much closer or further away from the destination you are.
-From these departure points you pay the driver directly upfront (no tickets).
+From these departure points you usually pay the driver directly upfront (no tickets), though the prices will be listed on a board.

 For independent exploration further afield, there are numerous private rental options.
 The cheapest is to hire a motorcycle (around 250 Baht / day + petrol for an automatic scooter), although this is recommended only for those with previous experience, as insurance coverage for accidents – or theft – is never included and the roads can be dangerous.
 Bicycles are also available for rent, for those fit or crazy enough to brave the heat.